A New Hashtag is Born and an Old One is Clarified

 In the first few years of operation, Manhattan Bird Alert was an automated account and it had only bird alerts (hence the clever choice of name).
-In more recent years, it has ceased to be automated—I compose all tweets myself— and it has featured both, with the daytime generally (though not exclusively) being reserved for bird alerts and the evening for a great variety of photos and videos of both common and uncommon birds.
+In more recent years, it has ceased to be automated—I compose all tweets myself— and it has featured both, with the daytime generally (though not exclusively) being reserved for images of today’s noteworthy birds and the evening for a variety of images of both common and uncommon birds.

 As the follower count has risen, so has the number of contributors, those who issue bird alerts or post images, particularly so in the last year as more people have taken up birding and nature photography.